American High (company): Films

 In October 2022, Will Phelps, the head of production at American High wanted to expand the company's social media presence with sketch comedy.
 Prior to this, behind the scenes videos were made on productions with little success.
 The company invited several comedians, filming sketches for around five days each with them to finalize a long term cast.
-This process resulted in Aidan and Ryan Micho, Julia DiCesare and Luke Burke, all with ties to Syracuse University, Hyde Healy, Tommy Armstrong, and Grace Reiter, who has amassed 2 million follows on TikTok before American High.
+This process resulted in Aidan and Ryan Micho, Julia DiCesare, and Luke Burke (all with ties to Syracuse University); Hyde Healy, Tommy Armstrong, and Grace Reiter (the latter of whom had amassed 2 million follows on TikTok before American High).
+Reiter went on to post a viral satire rendition called The Hunger Games (but better) - A Parody of Lion's Gate film adaptation of Suzanne Collins' book The Hunger Games.
 The production process of the sketches mirrors Saturday Night Live and it has resulted in American High Shorts and College Life, two social media accounts.
-Filming of social media content continued during the 2023 Hollywood labor disputes and often use Syracuse University as a location.
+Filming of social media content continued during the 2023 Hollywood labor disputes, and often uses Syracuse University as a location.
+New cast members have slowly been brought in for the main American High series, including Pete Flack, Lydia Hynes, and Chelsea Matkins, and older cast members have spent more time on College Life and the Netflix show.
+In September 2026, Reiter joined Saturday Night Live for its 52nd season.